What is a Conformer in Organic Chemistry?

 Conformers are often confused with isomers, but they differ fundamentally:

-• Isomers (e.g.So , structural or stereoisomers) have distinct molecular formulas or bonding arrangements and cannot interconvert without breaking bonds. - Conformers are the same molecule in different shapes, connected by sigma bond rotation, and interconvert rapidly.
+- Isomers (e.Day to day, , structural or stereoisomers) have distinct molecular formulas or bonding arrangements and cannot interconvert without breaking bonds. g.- Conformers are the same molecule in different shapes, connected by sigma bond rotation, and interconvert rapidly.

-This distinction is critical in predicting molecular behavior, as isomers exhibit unique physical and chemical properties, whereas conformers represent transient states of the same substance Simple, but easy to overlook..
+This distinction is critical in predicting molecular behavior, as isomers exhibit unique physical and chemical properties, whereas conformers represent transient states of the same substance And that's really what it comes down to..

 Importance in Organic Chemistry